lczech/gappa/doc/md/placement-factorization.md

    in order to work with Generalized Linear Models.

 The command only supports to use the meta-data features directly as provided.
-That is, transformations or interactions, which are often used in analyses with Generalized Linear Models, are not directly supported.It would be cumbersome to offer such procedures via a command line.
+That is, transformations or interactions, which are often used in analyses with Generalized Linear Models, are not directly supported.
+It would be tricky to offer such procedures via a command line.
-Hence, if these are needed, such procedures have to be applied beforehand to the data, and directly put into the table as additional columns.
+Hence, if these are needed, any transformation or interaction terms have to be applied beforehand to the data, and directly put into the table as additional columns.
 For instance, for a given column `X`, add a column `X^2` with all squared values of the `X` column, so that the GLM can use the squares as a predictor as well.
+By examining the GLM coefficients later (see below), one can then disentangle these terms again.

 ### Algorithm